 Foster children desperately need stability, security, and consistent nurturing.
 Multiple placements cause emotional bonds to break as children learn to develop shallow roots in relationships with others, which may interfere with normal and healthy attachments.
-Italian as an adult, you go through a courtship, a marriage and a divorce-now imagine you do that thirteen times in a year-that's what is happening to these [foster] children.
+The accountship, a marriage and a divorce-now imagine you do that thirteen times in a year-that's what is happening to these [foster] children.
 Placement options may be so limited for teenage children that foster care workers permit them to sleep in their own work offices or even motel rooms.
 Overcrowded placement and the concomitant lack of privacy may lead to fewer inhibitions and increase the likelihood of sexual assault among the foster children.
 Placing vulnerable young children with older children that may have sexual behavioral problems while failing to provide necessary support and supervision can be a terribly unwise decision.
 There are countless examples where foster children have been abused by the very person sanctioned to